+It's time for a clam chowder lunch in Bodega Bay!
 Bodega Bay, the California beach town and harbor immortalized on film in Alfred Hitchcock’s 1963 thriller, The Birds, is so much more.
-Venture out toward Spud Point Marina and admire the rows of yachts and fishing boats.
+Venture out toward Spud Point Marina (1818 Westshore Road, Bodega Bay, 707-875-3535) and admire the rows of yachts and fishing boats.

-The other item for which the shop is most renowned, an elliptical, lightly toasted bun packed with ultra-fresh, faintly sweet Dungeness crabmeat.
-It’s simple a simple creation, devoid of filler, heavy seasonings, or anything else to distract from the purity of fresh seafood.
-(Insider’s tip: Everyone gets their own pint of clam chowder.
-Trust me, that rule has saved many a friendship and marriage.
-As an added bonus, you can share a crab sandwich.)
 Spud Point’s menu also includes shrimp, barbecue tri-tip, meatball, and breakfast sandwiches, as well as chili dogs, crab or shrimp cocktail, crab cakes, and they also offer a red-style tomato-broth chowder.
-They also smoke their own fresh-caught salmon and sell whole-cooked crabs (they’ll clean them for free for you), picked crab meat, and bay shrimp and prawns.
+They smoke their own fresh-caught salmon and sell whole-cooked crabs (they’ll clean them for free), picked crab meat, and bay shrimp and prawns.